-- (1) Each Party shall, subject to its general policy in the field of foreign investment, encourage investments in its territory by investors of the other Party, and subject to its right to exercise powers conferred by the domestic law in force in its country, shall admit such investments. - (2) Each Party shall grant, in accordance with the domestic law in force in its country, the necessary permits in connection with such investments and with the carrying out of licensing agreements and contracts for technical, commercial or administrative assistance. - (3) In order to create favourable conditions for assessing the financial position and results of activities related to investments in the territory of a Party, that Party shall, notwithstanding its own requirements for bookkeeping and auditing, permit the investment to be subject also to bookkeeping and auditing according to standards which the investor is subjected to by his or its national requirements or according to internationally accepted standards.
-The results of such accountancy and audits shall be freely transferable to the investor.
+- (1) Each Party shall, subject to its general policy in the field of foreign investment, promote investments in its territory by investors of the other Party, and subject to its right to exercise powers conferred by the domestic law of its country, shall admit such investments. - (2) Each Party shall grant, in accordance with the domestic law of its country, the necessary permits in connection with such investments and with the carrying out of licensing agreements and contracts for technical, commercial or administrative assistance. - (3) In order to create favourable conditions for assessing the financial position and results of activities related to investments in the territory of a Party, that Party shall, notwithstanding its own requirements for bookkeeping and auditing, permit the investment to be subject also to bookkeeping and auditing according to standards which the investor is subjected to by his or its national requirements or according to internationally accepted standards (such as International Accountancy Standards (IAS) drawn up by the International Accountancy Standards Committee (IASA)).
+The results of such supplementary financial statements shall not be for use in the host country.